WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **traffic** is **filtered before reaching /\ services**

 * use **AWS Shield for DDOS protection, WAF is just to help you filter the request with rules**.

+- you can match based on headers, ips any many other stuff

 #### WEB ACL